 Petroleum jelly is the core substance in Vaseline, and is also present in many commercial paw paw ointments.
 While we may be a little leery of anything containing things from petroleum, remember it’s not a bad thing, just a tool that we use for many different applications.
 Petroleum jelly is a very benign substance on the skin and won’t irritate, unlike many other products.

-You can use any type of petroleum jelly product of your choosing for:
+You can use any type of petroleum jelly product of your choice for:

 Dry skin – lips, eyelids, elbows, apply after skin has been wet to trap in moisture.